LGBT+ marches from London to New York call for end to racism

-NEW YORK/LONDON, June 27 (Thomson Reuters Foundation) - As thousands of people marched in support of Pride and racial justice globally this weekend, many demonstrators called for an end to often-overlooked racism within the LGBT+ community.
+NEW YORK/LONDON (Thomson Reuters Foundation) - As thousands of people marched in support of Pride and racial justice globally this weekend, many demonstrators called for an end to often-overlooked racism within the LGBT+ community.

 Pride events to celebrate LGBT+ rights are held globally throughout June - although most were cancelled or moved online this year due to the coronavirus pandemic - but the emergence of protests over racial injustice spurred a series of live events.